 Google Tag Manager (GTM) is a free tracking tool and management platform that allows the user to add marketing tags, or snippets of code, to your website to track and collect marketing data.
-GTM allows users to easily implement tracking tags without modifying the code while improving the information gathering process.
+It allows users to easily implement GTM tags without modifying the code while improving the amount and type of information gathered.

 Google Tag Manager is an extremely useful tool, especially when used with Google Analytics.

 Google Tag Manager vs Google Analytics

 Similar to GTM, Google Analytics is a free analytics tool that is used to analyze your business’ website and app presence.
 It is a comprehensive platform that provides an in-depth measurement of digital and marketing campaigns.